LarsEKrueger/sesd/readme.md

 # Roadmap

+The roadmap is defined in terms of features of the [demo program](src/bin/sesd/readme.md).
+This directly corresponds to the library features that implement them.

 * [ ] 0.1 - Simple syntax directed editor
     * One, compiled-in language
 * [ ] 0.2 - General syntax directed editor